Azure/reliable-web-app-pattern-java/prod-deployment.md

 # Steps to deploy the production deployment
-This section describes the deployment steps for the reference implementation of a reliable web application pattern with .NET on Microsoft Azure.
-These steps guide you through using the jump host that is deployed when performing a network isolated deployment because access to resources will be restricted from public network access and must be performed from a machine connected to the vnet.
+This section describes the deployment steps for the reference implementation of a reliable web application pattern with Java on Microsoft Azure.
+These steps guide you through using the jump box that is deployed when performing a network isolated deployment because access to resources will be restricted from public network access and must be performed from a machine connected to the vnet.

 ![Diagram showing the network focused architecture of the reference implementation.](./docs/icons/reliable-web-app-vnet.svg)